-Singaporeans claimed that yu sheng was invented by the “Four Heavenly Culinary Kings” in 1963, debuting at Dragon Phoenix as well as Lai Wah restaurants during the Lunar New Year of 1964.
-Chef Hooi recalls, “(We) concocted a unique sweet-sour sauce, added crushed peanuts and sesame seeds to the fish (inspired by a local salad called rojak), and assembled other colourful ingredients to symbolise prosperity in Chinese culture.
+Singaporeans claimed that yu sheng had been invented by the “Four Heavenly Culinary Kings” in 1963, debuting at Dragon Phoenix and Lai Wah during the Lunar New Year of 1964.
+Chef Hooi recalled, “[We] concocted a unique sweet-sour sauce, added crushed peanuts and sesame seeds to the fish (inspired by a local salad called rojak), and assembled other colourful ingredients to symbolise prosperity in Chinese culture.
 To make the carrot strips thinner, I purchased the first rotating carrot shredder at Tangs on Orchard Road.”

 Malaysians and Singaporeans are certainly not alone in claiming authorship of famous dishes.
-The sticky sweet baklava, for instance, is claimed by more ethnic groups than yu sheng - the Greeks, the Turkish, the Iranians, the Bulgarians, the Uzbeks, and even the Chinese all claim to have created it.
-The pastry, filled with chopped nuts and sweetened with syrup, has been the subject of fierce nationalist debates involving individuals from passionate Greek-Cypriot baklava makers to the Turkish State Minister.
+The sticky sweet baklava, for instance, is claimed by more ethnic groups than yu sheng: Greeks, Turkish, Iranians, Bulgarians, Uzbeks, and even the Chinese all claim to have created it.
+The pastry, filled with chopped nuts and sweetened with syrup, has been the subject of fierce nationalist debates involving passionate Greek-Cypriot baklava makers to the Turkish State Minister.

-The periodic tussles between Singapore and Malaysia over the origins of their “national dishes” perhaps underscore the latent anxiety that exists between the two countries over who is the rightful owner of certain dishes — and by extension the progenitor of their associated food culture.
-It is easy to concede that — having been brought together as Malaya first under British rule from 1824 (after the signing of the Anglo-Dutch Treaty) to 1957, followed by Singapore’s short-lived merger with Malaysia from 1963 to 1965 — there would have been organic similarities in the way the trans-planted cuisines of the early migrants would have been prepared and evolved over the years.
+The periodic tussles between Singapore and Malaysia over the origins of their “national dishes” perhaps underscore the latent anxiety that exists between the two countries over who is the rightful owner of certain dishes – and by extension the progenitor of their associated food culture.
+Singapore and Malaysia were first brought together as Malaya under British rule from 1824 (after the signing of the Anglo-Dutch Treaty) to 1957, followed by their short-lived merger from 1963 to 1965.
+Hence, it is easy to concede that there would be organic similarities in the preparation and evolution of the transplanted cuisines of early migrants over the years.
 But there is more to the issue than meets the eye.

-Beyond specific nationalist and ethnic anxieties, perhaps another primary distinction to make of the yu sheng-lo hei conundrum is one of etymology versus semiotics: Is the tussle over yu sheng — the dish of raw fish salad and its constituents, variations of which had long been in existence in China’s Canton province, or is it over lo hei — the performatory ritual of tossing slivers of raw fish and its accompaniments in a communal social setting?
+Beyond specific nationalist and ethnic anxieties, perhaps another primary distinction to make of the yu sheng-lo hei conundrum is one of etymology versus semiotics: Is the tussle over yu sheng – the dish of raw-fish salad and its constituents, variations of which had long been in existence in China’s Canton province – or is it over lo hei – the performative ritual of tossing slivers of raw fish and its accompaniments in a communal social setting?
 Where does one end and the other begin?

 Typically, diners gather around a large platter filled with slivers of raw fish, usually ikan parang (wolf herring), shredded green and white radish and carrot, pickled ginger, pomelo segments, chopped peanuts, deep-fried flour crisps and sesame seeds, among other ingredients.
 Someone usually takes the lead, calling out certain auspicious phrases in Mandarin – all of which invariably invoke wealth and long life – as the various ingredients and dressings (including pepper, plum sauce and oil) are thrown into the mix.
 Then all hell breaks loose.

-Amid raucous cries of lo hei - a Cantonese term referring to the action of lifting one’s chopsticks and tossing the raw fish salad - diners will dig into the dish, raising their chopsticks as high as they can and mixing the ingredients while trying to keep everything on the plate.
+Amid raucous cries of lo hei – a Cantonese term referring to the action of lifting one’s chopsticks and tossing the raw-fish salad – diners dig into the dish, raising their chopsticks as high as they can and mixing the ingredients while trying to keep everything on the plate.

-In Chinese culinary symbolism, fit (yu, meaning fish) is frequently conflated with its homophone Vr (yu) meaning “abundance”, whilst t (sheng, meaning raw) can be taken as its homophone 1-1- (sheng), meaning “to rise”.
-When coupled, yu sheng is a symbol of a rise in abundance - be it prosperity, vigour, personal growth or happiness.
+In Chinese culinary symbolism, 鱼 (yu; fish) is frequently conflated with its homophone, 裕 (yu), meaning “abundance”, whilst 生 (sheng; raw) can be taken as its homophone 升 (sheng), meaning “to rise”.
+When coupled, yu sheng is a symbol of a rise in abundance – be it prosperity, vigour, personal growth or happiness.

-Like a layered Tang dynasty poem where each noun is a palimpsest for something more pertinent, many Chinese dishes and their ingredients are specially selected for their ability to engender good fortune.
-Even the humble deep-fried bits, in the hue and shape of “golden pillows”, belie a greater hope of AAA* man di huang jin, that is, floors full of gold.
-Traditionally, the addition of each ingredient to yu sheng is accompanied by the recitation of a specific aiff (chen yu), a four-character idiom.
+Like a layered Tang-dynasty poem where each noun is a palimpsest for something more pertinent, many Chinese dishes and their ingredients are specially selected for their ability to engender good fortune.
+Even the humble deep-fried bits, in the hue and shape of “golden pillows”, belie a greater hope of 满地黄金 man di huang jin, that is, floors full of gold.
+Traditionally, the addition of each ingredient to yu sheng is accompanied by the recitation of a specific 成语 (cheng yu), a four-character idiom.

 Yu sheng is not for the shy and retiring.
 The partaking of the dish is as much about the ritual as the consumption.
-During the ensuing melee, diners might find themselves losing a chopstick, pelted in the eye by a peanut shrapnel, or worse, have their new clothes stained by plum sauce.
+During the ensuing melee, diners may find themselves losing a chopstick, pelted in the eye by a peanut shrapnel or, worse, have their new clothes stained by plum sauce.

-Yu sheng has become a Lunar New Year staple and it has become so popular that restaurants in Singapore serve it throughout the 15-day Lunar New Year period - not just on the seventh day.
-In the spirit of gastronomic creativity (and conspicuous consumption), the traditional translucent slivers of ikan parang have been replaced with salmon, lobster and abalone.
+Yu sheng has become a Lunar New Year staple and so popular that restaurants in Singapore serve it throughout the 15-day Lunar New Year period, not just on the seventh day.
+In the spirit of gastronomic creativity (and conspicuous consumption), the traditional translucent slivers of ikan parang may also be replaced with salmon, lobster or abalone.